Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 - **Self-fulfilling prophecies:** People generally think that it is our experiences and perceptions that create our beliefs, but often, it is actually our beliefs that create our experiences and perceptions
     {{< figure  src="/docs/cogsci-c100/perception/proph.jpg" >}}
-- Our beliefs and expectations influence others’ behavior
+- Our beliefs and expectations influence **others’** behavior
     - **The Pygmalion effect:** study found that students who were (randomly) labeled intellectual “spurters” showed significantly greater gains in IQ and academic performance after 8 months than controls
         - Follow-up: If teacher believed that girls learn to read faster than boys, they did
     - Children who were told they were neat and tidy became more neat and tidy than those who were told they should be neat and tidy
         - Follow-up: children who are told that they are good at math showed greater improvements in math scores than those who were told that they should try to become good at math
     - Those who over-idealize romantic partners as having many virtues and few faults tend to have happier and longer-lasting relationships (Miller, Niehuis, & Huston, 2006)
         - Moreover, the partners who are over-idealized tended to develop those traits over time!
 (Sandra Murray)
+        - People live up to their expectations -- we tend to bring out what we focus on
-- Our beliefs and expectations influence our own behavior
+- Our beliefs and expectations influence **our own** behavior
     - Study by Mark Snyder found that when a man was led to believe that a woman found him attractive, she was more likely to act as if she did
         > _Assume a virtue if you have it not._ – Shakespeare